-For most students the first examinations will be on the week commencing Monday 6th May.
-From Tuesday 7th May all students' timetables will be adjusted to offer them the best level of support in their final two weeks before stand down begins on Thursday 23rd May.
-During this fortnight attendance to school is expected and students will either be in an exam or in subject specific 'Masterclasses'.
+For most students the first examinations will be on the week commencing Monday 5th May.
+From Wednesday 7th May all students' timetables will be adjusted to offer them the best level of support in their final weeks before stand down begins on the afternoon of Friday 23rd May.
+During this fortnight attendance to school is expected and students will either be in an exam or in normal lessons or in subject specific 'Masterclasses'.
 These lessons are designed by staff to offer students the highest level of support and important exam technique/ reminders in the hours/ days before the exam is taken.

 Experience shows that students attending these feel more relaxed and prepared for the exam they are about to take.

-Discretionary revision leave will start on Thursday 23rd May.
+Discretionary revision leave will start on Monday 2nd June.
 The school will require individual students to attend school if we don't believe they will make effective use of this time at home.

-Students can be requested to attend school until Friday 28th June 2024.
+Students can be requested to attend school until Friday 27th June 2025.
 We must make you aware that the school has the power to issue a penalty notice of up to £120 if you fail to attend any examination (in addition to any exam fee) or to attend school during your revision leave period when requested to do so.